Philadelphia Flyers Logo

 Philadelphia Flyers symbol

-Why are the Flyers orange and black?
+Why are the “Flyers” orange and black?

-Bill Putnam chose this color palette.
-First, he considered the combination of orange and black beneficial from a marketing point of view.
-Second, in his alma mater, the University of Texas, the official colors were orange and white.
+Bill Putnam chose this color palette for two reasons.
+First, he thought the combination of orange and black was advantageous from a marketing perspective.
+Second, the official colors were orange and white at his alma mater, the University of Texas.

-Why do the Flyers wear orange?
+Why do the “Flyers” wear orange?